volumio/build-x86-platform/README.md

 Just exit when you have no changes.
 Configuration modifications will be saved in ```/platform-x86/packages-buster/amd64-volumio-min..._defconfig``` and reused with future kernel compiles.

+## Add support for a Release Candidate kernel
+tbs

+## Adding support for a new major kernel
+tbs

 ## **Firmware Maintenance**

 There are two situations